njxqlus/getlaravel-admin/README.md

 - Add CSRF token to forms
 - Make Sign Out button workable
 - Change name to {{ Auth::user()->name }} (your name)
-- Edit Member since string, add real created_ad with Carbon
-- Edit company name and current year in footer
+- Edit company name in footer
-- Include external Bootstrap and iCheck from npm
+- Include external Bootstrap, iCheck and other libraries from npm

 #### Create resources